 “It’s okay, Tim.
 They went to get him.
 He’ll be as happy as you are to talk.”
 He leave me by myself.

 “I told you I cannot have calls at night,” he sounds so snotty.

 “I miss you so much,” now he’s more sincere than whiny.

 “Me.
 Too.
 I knows ya don’ts wants ta be over there.
 Wish you’d come back.”

 “Your accent – You been hiding up in Carolina with Floyd and the boys.”

 “Sorta, more on my own in the sticks.
-I missed you so much.
-I think ‘bouts ya every day.”
-I was suddenly overwhelmed about all we had lost.
-I started crying.
+I miss you so much.
+I thinks ‘bouts ya every day.”
+I’m suddenly overwhelmed about all we lost.
+I start crying.

 “How ‘cha git ta Switzerland?
 Is it all nice with cows and chocolate.
 Didcha meet Heidi and the von Trapp Family?”

-“I hates it here,” he was picking up on my accent.
+“I hates it here,” he’s picking up on my accent.
 “Martin took me to Cannes.
 Andy had me stay with him on Jackie O’s yacht.
 The Press had a field day with photos of us flirting.”